melikeguler99/case_study/README.md

 ## Requirements

-To run NanoPipe, the following are required:
+To run  qcpipe, the following are required:

 - **Java (JDK ≥ 11)**
 - **Nextflow**